 The following limitations shall apply to all discharges covered by this permit:

-No chemicals are to be added by the permittee for the purpose of meeting a pollutant restriction, prohibition, or reduction requirement in this permit that have the potential to be present in the permitted discharge, including, but not limited to, chemical additions at any point in the treatment process, unless the permittee provides advance notice to the Division of the planned changes in accordance with Part II.A.2 and the Division confirms that the new or altered discharge is appropriate for coverage under this general permit.
+No chemicals are to be added by the permittee for the purpose of meeting a pollutant restriction, prohibition, or reduction requirement in this permit that have the potential to be present in the permitted discharge, including, but not limited to, chemical additions at any point in the treatment process, unless the permittee provides advance notice to the division of the planned changes in accordance with Part II.L and the division confirms that the new or altered discharge is appropriate for coverage under this general permit.

-All discharges must comply with the lawful requirements of federal agencies, municipalities, counties, drainage districts, and other local agencies regarding any discharges to storm drain systems, conveyances, or other water courses under their jurisdiction.
+All discharges must comply with the lawful requirements of federal agencies, municipalities, counties, drainage districts, and other local agencies regarding any discharges to storm drain systems, conveyances, or other water courses under their implementation authority.

-2. Releases in Excess of Reportable Quantities
+Releases in Excess of Reportable Quantities

 This permit does not relieve the permittee of the reporting requirements of 40 C.F.R.
 110, 40 C.F.R.
 117 or 40 C.F.R.
-302. Any discharge of hazardous material shall be handled in accordance with the Division's Notification Requirements in Part II.
+302. Any discharge of hazardous material shall be handled in accordance with the division's Notification Requirements in Part II.

-3. Records Availability
+Records Availability